-Recently the Security Exchange Commission (SEC) updated what qualifies as an Accredited Investor.
-One of the most common questions I receive is, “what is the difference between an accredited vs. sophisticated investor?”
-These are two important classifications as it will dictate which deals you can invest in.
+Recently, the Security Exchange Commission (SEC) updated what qualifies as an Accredited Investor.
+One of the most common questions I receive is, “What is the difference between an accredited vs. sophisticated investor?”
+These important classifications dictate which deals you can invest in.

 Prior to discussing the changes, let’s define an accredited and sophisticated investor prior to the changes.

 Sophisticated Investor: An individual “determined” to have enough experience and knowledge to assess the risks and merits of an investment opportunity for themselves.
 There is no income requirement to be a sophisticated investor, only experience and knowledge to determine if the deal is worth investing in.

 Accredited Investor: An investor who has earned income that exceeded $200,000 (or $300,000 together with a spouse) in each of the prior two years, and reasonably expects the same for the current year, OR has a net worth over $1 million, either alone or together with a spouse (excluding the value of the person’s primary residence).

 New Opportunities to Qualify as an Accredited Investor